 Andy’s main motivation here is to help people realize what it takes to A) be successful.
 B) stay self motivated and C) hopefully for people to give back to others as well.

-What do you do when you have passion and a strong work ethic, but no idea or direction for a business?
-How do you figure out if a product or service is a "million dollar" idea?
+What do you do when you have passion and a strong work ethic and would like to start your own business, but have no idea or direction for a business?
+How do you find out if a product or service is a "million dollar" idea?
 In this episode, Andy Frisella, along with co-host Vaughn Kohler and special guest Theresa DePasquale, discuss the finer points of generating and testing a business idea.

 According to Andy and Theresa, as cliche as it sounds, the way you come up with a business idea is to think about your passion.
 What do you like?
 What interests you?
 This is supremely important, because when work gets tough, only your passion for the product or service will keep you going.
 So the key to how to come up with a business idea is to ask, “What am I really enthusiastic about?
 What do I love?”
 Whatever you do, don’t focus on the money.
 Money is a by-product of the quality of your service or product.
 And that quality will only be there if you are passionate.

-Along with passion, Theresa and Andy point out that, in order to be able to be successful in your business, you have to believe in the product or service you’re offering.
+Along with passion, Theresa and Andy point out that, in order to be able to be successful in your business, you have to believe in the product or service you’re offering and believe that other people will want it too.
 If you don’t believe in it, you won’t be able to sell other people on it.
 So, when you come up with a business idea about a product or service that you love, you also have to deep down believe that it provides value to the world.
-Some things that people are passionate about, Andy says, are difficult to turn into a business.
+Some things that people are passionate about, Andy says, are difficult to turn into a successful business.

 According to Andy, you don’t have to come up with a brand new, 100 percent original idea for a product or service.
 You can take an existing business idea--and the important thing is to make it better.
 Improve it!